-Although it doesn't have the bomb-proof air of the Nikon D4, the Nikon D7100 feels very nicely put together and has a solid build.
+Although it doesn't have the bomb-proof air of pro Nikons like the Nikon D4s, the Nikon D7100, like the D7200, feels very nicely put together and has a solid build.
 Its weatherproof seals also mean that it can be used in a wide range of conditions and you don't need to head home if the heavens open.
 It survived a fair amount of spray and drizzle during our testing period.

 Softly textured coatings on the front and rear grips provide decent purchase so that the camera feels comfortable in your hand, even when carried for long periods between shots.

-Weighing 675g/1.49lbs, the Nikon D7100 is a little lighter than the Nikon D7000 (690g/1.52lbs), but most users will find that they need to use it two-handed, with the left hand supporting the lens and reaching for the controls on the left of the camera (as it's held).
+Weighing 675g/1.49lbs, the Nikon D7100 is not especially heavy, but most users will find that they need to use it two-handed, with the left hand supporting the lens and reaching for the controls on the left of the camera (as it's held).

 It's a similar story with the drive mode dial, but if you press the lock down with your left thumb you'll find your forefinger has enough purchase on the dial's ridged front surface to rotate it easily.